yguitton/training-material/topics/statistics/tutorials/genomic-llm-pretraining/tutorial.md

 {: .question}

-# Computer the embedding of a DNA sequence
+# Compute the embedding of a DNA sequence

 With this kind of model something, we can convert the DNA sequence to a vector.